 Discipline issues are very problematic for teachers as well.
 This creates a stressful environment and hinders them from teaching our students to their full abilities.
 In a 2022 North Carolina Teaching Working Conditions Survey, just 72% of our educators felt that students followed the rules of conduct along with another 30% believing that bullying was an issue.

 Discipline issues are causing teacher retention issues as well.
+Last year in North Carolina, over 10,000 teachers (11.5%) quit the profession.
+It was an increase of over 40% who quit in 2022.
 Undisciplined students create a stressful environment, and many teachers are exiting BCPS to go to other districts or totally leaving the profession.
 Some even worry about being assaulted by unruly students.
 Teachers’ spouses have informed me of the stress and the hardships that it has put on their loved ones.

-I believe that policy is in place to address the discipline issue, but school administrators must start following it firmly and consistently.
-I feel that many administrators are worried about the numbers rather than the issues that undisciplined students are causing.
+I believe that policy is in place to address the discipline issue, but we must start following it firmly and consistently.